 Currently, Keren is employed as a LSE 100 Guest Teacher and this means teaching interdisciplinary groups of students critical thinking based on current issues.
 It involves co-teaching, collegiate working relationships, sharing experiences through professional development, regular meeting and co-operating as part of a team.
 Like many academic early career positions in higher education, this is a fixed term contract (with the possibility to extend).

 To continue to build an academic career, Keren knows she has to find time to publish academic articles in top-level journals so she can contribute to a department’s 2021 REF (Research Excellence Framework).
-She will also need to show potential to contribute to a department’s TEF submission (Teaching Excellence Framework) and, to this end, the work she is doing for LSE 100 is hugely important as is gaining the PGCertHE qualification by working with the Teaching and Learning Centre, which Keren is also undertaking this year.
+She will also need to show potential to contribute to a department’s TEF submission (Teaching Excellence Framework) and, to this end, the work she is doing for LSE 100 is hugely important for her future career, as is gaining the PGCertHE qualification by working with the Teaching and Learning Centre.

-If working on the LSE 100 team sounds attractive to you, find out more from the job description and person specification posted in the current job advertisement on the LSE jobs page (closing date 21 May 2018).
+If working on the LSE 100 team sounds attractive to you, job descriptions and person specifications are posted on the LSE jobs page.

 What can LSE Careers do for Mature PhD Students?